coderdj/kodiaq/source/installation.rst

 ==============================
-Installation of the client UI
+Installation of the standalone reader
 ==============================

 Fetching the source code